-- 7.1 A person may not do the following in a Public Place unless they have prior approval from Council: - a) Place posters, signage or advertising. - b) Discharge fireworks. - c) Put up, alter, or demolish any structure of any kind. - d) Light fires (except at any places specifically provided) or install hangi. - e) Collect or solicit donations, preach, or busk. - f) Operate a UAV. - g) Sell or trade (or attempt to sell or trade) good or services. - h) Place a donated goods container.
+- 7.1 A person may not do the following in a Public Place unless they have prior approval from Council: - a) Place posters, signage or advertising. - b) Discharge fireworks. - c) Put up, alter, or demolish any structure of any kind. - d) Light fires (except at any places specifically provided) or install hangi. - e) Collect or solicit donations, preach, or busk. - f) Operate a UAV (except those operated by Network Utility Operators in compliance with Civil Aviation rules). - g) Sell or trade (or attempt to sell or trade) good or services. - h) Place a donated goods container.